 Working together with your suppliers and vendees will make it easier for you to appeal to their sense of responsibility.
 Promote CSR across the entire supply chain, not just within your business.

 Ask your suppliers where their products come from and under which circumstances they are being produced.
 Do your suppliers occasionally outsource work and, if so, to whom?
 How many working hours are there in a working week and what do workers earn?

-Doing business with reliable partners
+Choose reliable partners

-Seek collaboration with NGOs
+Work together with NGOs

 Keep your supply chain short

 This will this limit the chance of misunderstandings in one of the links in the supply chain.
 It also offers advantages in the field of finance and quality.